Last Updated: September 13th

-In the world established by Joss Whedon’s famously canceled Firefly television series, the word “shiny” shares a connotation with the word “cool.”
-So whenever Captain Malcolm “Mal” Reynolds or ship’s mechanic Kaylee Frye utters it in conversation, they’re commending a particular person, place or thing for its awesomeness.
-That, or they’re being sarcastic — a necessary human trait thankfully not forgotten in the massive fictional future Whedon created.
-Either way, the co-opted adjective is all too perfect for assessing the 11 best sci-fi shows on Netflix streaming right now.
+In the world established by Joss Whedon’s famously canceled Firefly television series (which is sadly no longer available on Netflix), the word “shiny” shares a connotation with the word “cool.”
+So the co-opted adjective is all too perfect for assessing the 15 best sci-fi shows on Netflix streaming right now.

 Unlike Farscape, the Rod Serling classic didn’t always adhere stringently to the genre boundaries of sci-fi.
 Elements of fantasy and horror were also thrown into the mix on The Twilight Zone, which made for a rather complex and difficult-to-categorize show.
 Depending on the episode and its writer, however, the program’s best and most memorable entries almost always featured at least some significant amount of recognizable genre components.
 Be they miniature aliens terrorizing a single human victim or imagined aliens whose supposed invasion sends the town into a violent panic, The Twilight Zone resides appropriately at the top of Netflix’s sci-fi offerings.

 1 season, 6 episodes | IMDb: 7.2/10